2i2c-org/infrastructure/docs/howto/features/cryptnono.md

 The banned strings generator is a fairly simple python script, present in `deployer/commands/generate/cryptnono_config/enc-blocklist-generator.secret.py`.
 It's unencrypted and loaded by code in `deployer/commands/generate/cryptnono_config/__init__.py`.
-There is inline documentation in `encrypted_secret_blocklist.py`, but how does one hack on it?
+There is inline documentation in `enc-blocklist-generator.secret.py`, but how does one maintain it?

 1. Unencrypt the file with `sops`